 As an F-15 pilot, Thor escorted the US President through the sky and flew missions to ensure the safety of his country after the attacks of 9/11.
 He was the tactical leader of 300 of the most senior combat pilots in the Air Force.
 Thor was named the Top Instructor Pilot at the Air Force Flight Training Headquarters and he’s flown thousands of missions teaching pilots from 25 countries around the world.
 He received his Bachelor’s degree at the United States Air Force Academy and is a summa cum laude graduate of the McCombs School of Business at the University of Texas.

 In 2010, Thor was diagnosed with stage IV cancer and given the prognosis of a 15 percent chance to live.
 Instead of giving up, he decided to give back.
 Thor started a youth outreach program in San Antonio that has grown to help more than 15,000 at-risk kids.
 In 2012, he was selected out of 62,000 people to receive the National Public Service Award.

 Thor completed the New Zealand Ironman Triathlon in March 2015 to commemorate the five-year anniversary of his cancer diagnosis and to raise awareness for the rare and deadly cancer he battles.

-Thor sits on the board of several national organizations and is the cofounder of a military support corporation.
+Thor sits on the board of several national organizations and is cofounder of a military support corporation.
 As CEO of Afterburner Inc, a 23-year-old consulting firm comprised solely of former fighter pilots, Navy SEALs, and Army Rangers, Thor leads a team of more than 70 elite military professionals.
-He has helped achieve strategic objectives and foster elite teams for Fortune 100 companies within the tech industry, pharmaceuticals, finance, medical devices, retail apparel, and several NFL teams.
+He has helped achieve strategic objectives and foster elite teams for Fortune 100 companies within the tech industry, pharmaceuticals, finance, medical devices, retail apparel, and several professional sports teams.